Duke-Link-Mediawall/applications/README.md

 **Web-Based Slideshow w/ Remote Client**

-**PushBrowser** - Awesomium/Chromium-based web browser, displayed fullscreen with no menus, and a QR Code overlay.
+**PushBrowser** - Chromium-based web browser (Awesonium), displays fullscreen with no menus, and a QR Code overlay.
 Separate app sends URLs to the browser, which loads them as they come.
 Perfect for use on public displays in kiosk mode.